Where to Stay in Svalbard: Best Hotels & Budget Accommodation in Longyearbyen

 Haugen Pensjonat Svalbard is a wonderful option if you are looking for more budget-friendly accommodation in an otherwise expensive area.

 This cozy guest house has 9 rooms (for a maximum of 3 guests) and 2 apartments (for a maximum of 6 guests), making it ideal for families or small groups.
-The rooms come with shared access to a kitchen and bathroom, whereas the apartments are self-contained.
+The rooms have shared bathrooms and shared access to a kitchen, whereas the apartments are self-contained.

 This pension has great reviews and excellent service.
 There are many nice little touches, including homemade baked goods and individual shelves in the shared bathrooms and kitchen.

-It’s located near the earlier-mentioned Funken Lodge, approximately a 15 minute walk from the center of town and offers great views of the mountains.
-Although you have everything you need to prepare your own meals, the excellent Funken Restaurant is just nearby (make sure to book at busy times), or you can also walk to the restaurants in town.
+It’s located near the earlier-mentioned Funken Lodge, approximately a 15-minute walk from the town center, and offers great mountain views.
+Although you have everything you need to prepare your own meals, the excellent Funken Restaurant is just nearby, or you can also walk to the restaurants in town.
 The airport shuttle stops nearby as well.

 Coal Miners’ Cabins